 Promoting of Tunisian cultural diversity and access to culture at the local, national and international levels;

 Supporting freedom of expression and creation of the younger generations fostering professionnalisation in the cultural sector:

 3 types of funds have been allocated to a total of more than 50 projects between 2017 and 2018.

-- The local cultural engagement fund provided funding ranging from € 19,000 to € 50,000 to 36 projects aiming to bring culture to Tunisian citizens and to stimulate collaboration in the cultural sector.
+- The local cultural engagement fund provided funding ranging from € 19,000 to € 50,000 to 36 projects engaging with Tunisian citizens and stimulating collaboration in the cultural sector.

 - The Creation support fund has allocated five grants ranging from € 83,000 to € 100,000. to large projects that support creation and artists.

 - The Festivals Sustainability and Heritage Development Fund has provided funding ranging from € 21,000 to € 70,000 to 15 projects.